Exercise normal safety precautions in Estonia. Exercise common sense. Be alert to information on changes to local conditions.

 - money laundering

 Estonia recognises dual nationality in limited circumstances.
-This may limit the ability of the Australian Government to provide consular assistance to Australian/Estonian dual nationals who are arrested or detained.
-You should travel on your Australian passport at all times.
+This may limit the ability of the Australian Government to provide consular assistance to arrested or detained Australian/Estonian dual nationals.
+Travel on your Australian passport at all times.

 Australian/Estonian dual national males may be liable for military service if they have a permanent address in Estonia.
 If you are unsure of your military service obligation, contact the nearest